Submit request or call to make an appointment.

-The board-certified and fellowship-trained physicians at Norton Children’s Cancer Institute, in affiliation with the University of Louisville, have the skills and equipment to provide precise diagnosis of solid tumor cancers.
+The board-certified and fellowship-trained physicians at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, have the skills and equipment to provide a precise diagnosis of solid tumor cancers.

 Sophisticated treatment means we have the ability to pinpoint the tumor while avoiding damage to surrounding healthy tissue.

-Solid tumors represent 30 percent of all cancers in children.
+Solid tumors represent 30% of all cancers in children.
 They can occur in several parts of the body, including bones, muscles, organs and soft tissues.
 Treatments for solid tumors include surgery, chemotherapy and, in some cases, radiation therapy.

 Also called nephroblastoma, Wilms tumor is a malignancy originating in the cells of the kidney.
-It is the most common type of kidney cancer and accounts for about 6 percent of all childhood cancers.
-Generally, the overall cure rate for Wilms tumor is 85 percent
+It is the most common type of kidney cancer and accounts for about 6% of all childhood cancers.
+Generally, the overall cure rate for Wilms tumor is 85%.